Breast disorders in children and adolescents: An overview

 Breast development during adolescence is an important marker of the transition to adulthood .
 Abnormalities or anomalies of normal breast development can result in poor self-esteem or make the adolescent feel self-conscious, but most breast lesions in children and adolescents are otherwise benign and self-limited.

 An overview of breast disorders in children and adolescents will be presented here.
 Breast masses in children and adolescents, gynecomastia in male adolescents, and disorders of the breast in adult women are discussed separately.
-(See "Overview of breast masses in children and adolescents" and "Epidemiology, pathophysiology, and causes of gynecomastia" and "Clinical features, diagnosis, and evaluation of gynecomastia" and "Clinical manifestations and diagnosis of a palpable breast mass" and "Overview of benign breast disease" and "Breast pain".)
+(See "Overview of breast masses in children and adolescents" and "Epidemiology, pathophysiology, and causes of gynecomastia" and "Clinical features, diagnosis, and evaluation of gynecomastia in adults" and "Clinical manifestations and diagnosis of a palpable breast mass" and "Overview of benign breast disease" and "Breast pain".)

 The breasts start forming in the fifth week of embryonic life.
 They originate from endodermal elements termed mammary ridges.
 The mammary ridges extend from the embryonic axilla to the inguinal region, but only the area over the fourth intercostal space develops further, while the rest atrophies.
 Under the influence of steroid hormones during childhood growth and development, the breast buds enlarge, and glandular elements appear .
 Adipose tissue and lactiferous ducts (lobes of the mammary gland at the tip of the nipple) grow in response to estrogens, while progesterone stimulation causes lobular growth and alveolar budding .